ray-project/ray/doc/source/ray-contribute/development.rst

     python -m venv env

 That will create a virtual environment called ``env`` in the current directory, it will contain a directory with all the packages used by the local Python of your project.
-You only need to make this step once.
+You only need to do this step once.

 Next, you need to activate the environment to tell your shell/terminal to use this particular Python.
 This will also depend on the system you use to set up your virtual environment (conda, venv, or other methods).